rsempe/mandrill-template-manager/README.md

 ## Workflow

 1. generate new or export exist template as local files.
-2. modify and manage under version controle system.
+2. modify and manage under version control system.
 3. upload template.
 4. publish it.